20 Free Summer Programs for High School Students

 HiSTEP is dedicated to inspiring the next generation of scientists and promoting diversity in STEM.
 The program partners with renowned research institutions to help you dive into cutting-edge scientific investigations across diverse disciplines.
 HiSTEP is not a hands-on, full-time research program.
 It will combine an introduction to scientific, professional, and personal skills with leadership training, wellness programming, and an exploration of STEM-M (science, technology, engineering, math, and medically-related) careers.
 In addition, it will help prepare you for future scholarships and internships.

 HiSTEP 2.0, an advanced continuation program, offers an in-depth exploration of scientific research.
 Tailored for students who have completed HiSTEP or similar research experiences, HiSTEP 2.0 allows you to design and conduct independent research projects under the guidance of mentor scientists in the field of biomedicine.
-You will also participate in weekly workshops and seminars aimed at developing your scientific, professional, and personal skills.
+You will also participate in weekly workshops and seminars designed to develop your scientific, professional, and personal skills.

-Note: Part of the HS-SIP are two programs, High School Scientific Training and Enrichment Program (HiSTEP) and HiSTEP 2.0.
+Note: Part of the HS-SIP consists of two programs: the High School Scientific Training and Enrichment Program (HiSTEP)and HiSTEP 2.0.
 We have covered these programs in detail here.

 Location: Students can choose from NIH campuses across the country.
 The NIH main campus is in Bethesda, MD.